padloc/padloc/security.md

-MITM attacks may be launched in a multitude of ways, and even with technlogies like TLS, it is very hard to completely rule out that other parties may be listening in on the connection or even trying temper with the messages exchanged.
+MITM attacks may be launched in a multitude of ways, and even with technlogies like TLS, it is very hard to completely rule out that other parties may be listening in on the connection or even trying to tamper with the messages exchanged.
 Therefore, steps should be taken not only to mitigate the risk of a successful MITM attack, but also to ensure that even in case of an insecure connection, an attacker may never get access to any sensitive information or